pingfu/boson/README.md

 # boson

 Push-to-deploy for a single Linux server.

-Boson clones your GitHub repos, runs each one with `docker compose up -d --build`, routes a public hostname to each with automatic TLS, and redeploys on every push.
+Boson runs on your production host and automatically clones your GitHub repos and runs each one with `docker compose up -d --build`, routes a public hostname to each with automatic TLS using Caddy, and redeploys on every push.

 Per project it takes three inputs: the repo, a public hostname, and the loopback port your compose file publishes.